NeVAE: A Deep Generative Model for Molecular Graphs: Conclusion

 \section{Conclusion}

-In this work, we have introduced a variational autoencoder for molecular graphs, that is permutation invariant of the nodes labels of the graphs they are trained with, and allow for graphs with different number of nodes and edges.
+In this work, we have introduced a variational autoencoder for molecular graphs, that is permutation invariant of the nodes labels of the graphs they are trained with, and allow for graphs with different number of nodes and edges as well as three dimensional spatial coordinates for atoms.
 Moreover, the decoder is able to guarantee a set of local structural and functional properties in the generated graphs through masking.
-Finally, we have shown that our variational autoencoder can also be used to discover valid and diverse molecules with certain desirable properties more effectively than several state of the art methods.
+Then, we have developed a gradient based algorithm to optimize the decoder of our model so that it learns to generate molecules that maximize the value of certain property of interest.
+Finally, we have shown that our variational autoencoder is able to discover plausible, diverse and novel molecules more effectively than several state of the art methods and, for several properties of interest, our optimized decoder is able to identify molecules with property values $121$\% higher than those identified by several state of the art methods.

 Our work also opens many interesting venues for future work.
-For eg. in the design of our variational autoencoder, we have assumed graphs to be static, however, it would be interesting to augment our design to dynamic graphs by, \eg, incorporating a recurrent neural network.
-We have performed experiments on a single real-world application, \eg, automatic chemical design, however, it would be interesting to explore other applications \eg\ an end-to-end generative modeling of molecules with specified properties.
+For example, in the design of our variational autoencoder, we have assumed graphs to be static, however, it would be interesting to augment our design to dynamic graphs by, \eg, incorporating a recurrent neural network or long short-term memory (LSTM) units.
+Moreover, we have focused on molecular graphs, however, we believe our methodology could be adapted to other real-world graphs.
+Finally, there are other problems related to molecular design, such as retro synthesis~\cite{segler2018planning}, where machine learning may advance the state of the art.